rob-sullivan/tog/README.md

 # Tog Coding Beginner's Project List

 We mainly use python or javascripts to do things like automate the boring stuff, make apps, make games or play with artificial intelligence.🤖
 Tog coding is an open and welcoming group.
 We're always excited to check out new things, meet beginners and talk about code.

+For help join the discord channel: https://discord.gg/k9bQx5B

+The following list below focuses on project based learning.
+You do not have to follow this list completely but we hope it helps spark you're interest.

+Domains of interest are:
+1. Web Development
+2. Automation, Artificial Intelligence and Computer Vision
+3. Game Development
+4. Cyber Security & Hacking

 Feel free to add to this list.

-For help join the discord channel: https://discord.gg/k9bQx5B

 ## Web Apps Beginner Projects
 1. HTML Basics